Jon Morgan (New Hampshire politician)

 Jonathan Thomas Morgan (born September 1982) is a former New Hampshire politician.
 A Democrat, Morgan represented the 23rd district in the New Hampshire Senate for one term; he was defeated in the 2020 election by his predecessor, Republican Bill Gannon.
 Morgan served as vice chair of Senate Commerce, and on the Election Law & Municipal Affairs and Education & Workforce Development committees.
 The 23rd district covers nine towns in central Rockingham County.

-Morgan is currently a member of the Brentwood Board of selectmen.
+In 2021, Morgan was elected to the Brentwood Board of selectmen.
+Morgan was reelected in 2024 to a second three-year term.
+However, in 2025, Morgan resigned from the Board citing a "lack of leadership".

+On March 4, 2024, Morgan announced his candidacy for New Hampshire Executive Council in district 3, challenging Republican incumbent Janet Stevens.
+Morgan lost to Stevens in the general election, receiving 44.9% of the vote.

 Prior to his election to the Senate, Morgan was a contractor for the Department of Defense, and continues to work at a cybersecurity firm based in Silicon Valley.